Derrick Hildebrant

-Derrick Hildebrant is an American politician who has served in the Oklahoma House of Representatives representing the 23rd district since 2024.
+Derrick Robert Hildebrant is an American politician who has served in the Oklahoma House of Representatives representing the 23rd district since 2024.
 He previously served on the Catoosa City Council from 2015 to 2018.

 Early career

 Hildebrant served in the Oklahoma National Guard for 25 years and on the Catoosa City Councilor between 2015 and 2018.

 Oklahoma House

 Hildebrant filed to run for the Oklahoma House of Representatives 23rd district to succeed term limited incumbent Terry O'Donnell and faced Connor Whitham in the Republican primary.
 He won the election with 72% of the vote.